 The Proposed Action would result in a temporary increase in construction workers and create a beneficial impact to the local community by increasing local spending.
 The addition of two new residences at the hatchery would result in long-term beneficial socioeconomic impacts through the additional housing and employment opportunities.
 Adverse effects of the construction, such as increased traffic in the area or minor restrictions in access to the hatchery, are short-term and would not adversely affect the low-income and minority communities found within the Yakama Nation Reservation.
-Although low-income and minority communities can be found within the project vicinity, these communities would not be disproportionately adversely affected indicating there would be no impact to environmental justice communities.
+Although low-income and minority communities can be found within the project vicinity, these communities would not experience disproportionate and adverse human health and environmental effects (including risks) and hazards.
+Thus, there would be no impact to environmental justice communities.
 The Proposed Action would result in short-term adverse and beneficial impacts to socioeconomics and no impacts to environmental justice.
 The cumulative adverse impact in combination with other projects would be no-to-low.